amyhupe/amyhupe.co.uk/src/articles/2020-04-09-why-you-dont-need-a-separate-design-system-for-internal-services.md

 ## In conclusion

-Staff members are users too, and it’s important that we uphold the same standards for internal services as we do for consumer-facing products.
+Our colleagues are users too, and it’s important that we uphold the same standards for internal services as we do for consumer-facing products.

 Creating separate design systems or patterns to support this work only deepens the divide, making it harder to see the overlaps in our work.